 Quick Tip: You want to make sure to have bowls of water out for the dogs; all that running around will be sure to make them thirsty.
 Having some drinks for the kids and adults attending would also be a good idea.

 Important Read this:

-Pin this to your easter board so you can refer back to it.
+Pin this image to your Pinterest easter board so you can refer back to it each year

 Keeping Dogs Safe During The Easter Egg Hunt

 Alright, now that you have everything you need to have your dog easter egg hunt and you’re ready to hide the Easter eggs.